Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Limitations and Discussions

-In this work, we discover the quantitative predictability of model losses regarding the mixture proportions of training data, which boils down to the data mixing laws.
-Our findings cover training data from two domains to multiple domains, and validation data from a single domain to unknown compositions.
-Using data mixing laws allows practitioners to quantitatively estimate the model performance on unseen mixture proportions before the actual training, facilitating the tuning of ideal mixture proportions.
-We further propose the nested use of scaling laws of training steps, model sizes, and data mixture to make predictions with only experiments at small scales, which enables the reuse of existing experiments and reduces the computation costs.
-Experimental results suggest that our method effectively optimizes the data mixture, which leads to better performance in pretraining and maintaining the original abilities of pretrained models in continual pretraining.
+How data mixtures affect model training is far from fully understood.
+Our study makes preliminary attempts at a quantitative framework while leaving several limitations.

-Admittedly, how data mixtures affect model training is far from fully understood.
-Our study makes preliminary attempts at a quantitative framework while leaving several limitations. \paragraph{On the clarification of domains.} The concept of domains is not well-defined.
+\paragraph{On the clarification of domains.} The concept of domains is not well-defined.
 In this paper, similar to related studies~\citep{xie2024doremi,chen2024skill,albalak2023efficient,fan2024doge}, we directly adopt the predefined domains in the open-source training data.
-Nevertheless, we suppose that more operationally defined training domains, e.g., clustering~\citep{gururangan2023scaling,shao2024balanced}, could further benefit the prediction accuracy of data mixing laws and the performance of outcome models.
+Nevertheless, we suppose that more operationally defined training domains, e.g., clustering~\citep{gururangan2023scaling,shao2024balanced}, could further benefit the performance of outcome models.
 For the validation domains, our implicit domain aggregation method obviates the necessity of explicitly aligning validation data with training domains.
 This requirement is often encountered, given that validation data typically comprises trustworthy datasets rather than mere compilations from training domains.
 However, we acknowledge that implicit domain aggregation may be less interpretable compared to the explicit approach and may raise concerns regarding its accuracy, as elaborated subsequently.

 \paragraph{On the error analyses.} Leveraging scaling laws requires experiments to provide samples to fit the functions.
 Consequently, it requires careful design of experiments~\citep{mead1990design} to decide the number of fitting samples to experiment with and how to distribute these samples to reduce prediction errors to the greatest extent.
 In this study, we decide the number according to our affordable budget and leverage the simple rule that evenly distributes the losses of the data samples but considering more theoretically justified rules should be necessary.
 Additionally, our nested use of scaling laws can introduce errors in each step.
 Therefore, further analyses to mitigate the error accumulation are also demanding.
 In Fig.~\ref{fig: predictions}, we notice our predictions are smaller than the actual loss, which we attribute to the underestimation from the step laws and model size laws we fit.
 Further practical experience demystifies the technical details of scaling laws~\citep{su2024unraveling} can help eliminate the errors.